MicrosoftDocs/defender-docs/articles/defender-for-cloud/concept-data-security-posture-prepare.md

 - List
 - Read

-For storage accounts behind a private network, we include the `StorageDataScanner` in the resource instances as part of the resource configuration.
+For storage accounts behind private networks, we include the `StorageDataScanner` in the list of allowed resource instances in the storage account's network rules configuration.

 ### Discovering and scanning AWS S3 buckets